IONOS-WordPress/ionos-wordpress/.github/README.md

     ```
     Repeat the act command after starting the docker service to ensure everything is working fine.

     Now you can use act to run the workflows locally.
-For example to trigger the `build` workflow:
+For example to trigger the `release` workflow:

     ```bash
-    # a bit hacky : we need to supply the GITHUB_TOKEN using the environment
+    ./bin/act
-    # since current act version (0.2.68) does'nt take .secrets file into account (it's probably a bug)
+    # or more explicit
-    ./bin/act --env-file ./.secrets
+    ./bin/act push
     ```

   - inside the dev container (preferred way)